dewet99/3d-virtual-environment-qmix/README.md

 This project implements the QMIX Multi Agent Reinforcement Learning algorithm in a 3D virtual environment.
 The algorithm is augmented with a number of features to improve its performance in the 3D environment.

 ## Features
 The main features we implemented are as follows.
-These features aren't particularly groundbreaking, but they have not been really been combined to see how well they work together in a multi-agent RL context.
+These features aren't particularly groundbreaking, but they have not really been combined to see how well they work together in a multi-agent RL context.
 - QMIX
 - Distributed RL using Ray, splitting the RL loop into multiple executors and a learner process
 - Recurrent burn-in
 - Stored recurrent hidden state
-- n-step Returns
+- n-step returns
-- Prioritised Experience Replay
+- Prioritised experience replay
-- Reward Standardisation
+- Reward standardisation
 - Noisy neural networks for exploration

 ## Environments